“I tell you the truth, unless you are born again, you

-HNV) We can also be sure that Jesus said born again by understanding what
+HNV) We can also be sure that Jesus meant "born again"

 For anything to happen "again" the same thing must have taken

-place at least once previously.
+place at least once before.
 Did Jesus indicate to Nicodemus that he

-to his words.
-But, Jesus quickly ruled that out, saying, "What has been born from the
+time.
+But Jesus quickly ruled that out when he said, "What has been born from the

-flesh is flesh, and what has been born from the spirit is spirit."
-(John
+flesh is flesh, and what has been born from the spirit is spirit." (vs.

 and all the Jews had to be born again in the same way or manner that

-they, as God's people, had already been born on a previous occasion.
+they, as God's people, had already been born previously.